Cloud-cover/video_object_detection/video_frame_extract/README.md

 Once you figure out the location, then you need to add it into your virtualenv:

 `$ echo /usr/local/opt/opencv/lib/python2.7/site-packages >> ./venv/lib/python2.7/site-packages/opencv3.pth`

+The `freetype` install with Homebrew ensures that `libfreetype6` C-backend is installed and can be used by Pillow.
+It should be installed before the python requirements.
+Otherwise TensorFlow evaluation may fail when trying to draw rectangles around recognized images (eval job during training).

 # Frame extraction